we are here for you

 - having and promoting clear systems to deal with any issues or concerns.

-As such, our City Football Schools apply all the requirements of the City Football Group Safeguarding Policy (which can be downloaded here).
-We also ensure that we meet all relevant laws and regulations of any country that we operate in or visit as part of the programme.
+As such, our Manchester City Football Schools apply all the requirements of the City Football Group Safeguarding Policy (which can be downloaded here).
+We also ensure that we meet all relevant laws and regulations of any country that we operate in or visit as part of the course.

-If you have a concern about the welfare or a child or the behaviour of a member of City Football staff or any other adult towards a child then please contact the designated Safeguarding Officer (Andy Smith) and we will take your concerns very seriously.
-You can also email us firstname.lastname@example.org.
+If you have a concern about the welfare of a child or the behaviour of a member of City Football staff or any other adult towards a child then please contact the designated Safeguarding Officer (Andy Smith) and we will take your concerns very seriously.
+You can also email us [email protected].

 City Football is also committed to helping keep children safe when using the internet.
-Please visit the pages of the https://www.saferinternet.org.uk/training-events/online-safety-live for advice and guidance for both children and parents.
+Please visit this page for advice and guidance for both children and parents.

 If you believe that a child has come to significant harm or abuse or is at immediate risk of harm, please call the local police immediately.